The re-paving of the North End has extended to the Polcari Playground outside the Nazzaro Center on the basketball court and lot.

 Related Articles

-Neighborhood Photo: Trellis Blues
+Neighborhood Photo: Summer Sunsets

 5 Replies to “Neighborhood Photo: Re-paving the Polcari Playground Basketball Court and Lot”